The Bible was written thousands of years ago. Is it still relevant to your day-to-day life?

 Colossians 3 touches on this concept:

-“Therefore, as God’s chosen ones, holy and dearly loved, put on compassion, kindness, humility, gentleness and patience, bearing with one another and forgive one another if any has a grievance against another.
+“Therefore, as God’s chosen ones, holy and dearly loved, put on compassion, kindness, humility, gentleness and patience, bearing with one another and forgiving one another if any has a grievance against another.
 Just as the Lord has forgiven you, so you are also to forgive.
-Above all these put on love, which binds everything together in perfect harmony” (verses 1, 8-10, 12-14, ESV).
+Above all, put on love, which is the perfect bond of unity.” (verses 1, 8-10, 12-14, CSB).

 When Jesus took our punishment upon Himself, it was as if our bondage of sin died with Him.
 We can put away who we were before.
 All that matters is who we are now, and Who we are choosing to live for.